peteroupc/peteroupc.github.io/graphics.md

     4. The 2-D layers may contain transparent pixels.
 The 3-D layer may contain transparent and translucent (semitransparent) pixels.[^10]
     5. The upper-left corner of a 2-D layer can be placed anywhere relative to the game screen and even outside it.
 The 3-D layer's upper-left corner and dimensions are the same as the game screen image's.
 2. Tiles.
 A _tile_ is a small rectangular array of pixels.
-    1. Every tile has the same width, the same height, and the same number of bits per pixel as every other.
+    1. Tiles share width in pixels, height in pixels, and number of bits per pixel.
-    2. If tiles have 1, 2, or 4 bits per pixel, each tile uses one of 16 color tables.
+    2. If tiles have fewer than 8 bits per pixel, each tile uses one of 16 color tables.
 If tiles have 8 bits per pixel, they use the same 256-color table.
     3. Each color in each color table used by tiles is of the vertex color format given earlier.
 3. Sprites.
 A _sprite_ is a rectangular array of either tiles or pixels.
     1. Each sprite made of pixels (rather than tiles) has a pixel format allowed for _3-D textures_, given earlier.